6 Simple Ways To Calm Your Highly Sensitive Nervous System

 • translates it all into the energy you need to function.

 Within this command centre lie two key players: the sympathetic and parasympathetic nervous systems.
-Think of them as a gas pedal and a brake.

 A mint green toy car sits on a wall with illustrated lines bursting out the back

-• The sympathetic nervous system: This is your body’s built-in stress response.
-When you encounter a perceived threat, it kicks in, releasing a surge of energy (think adrenaline) to help you react quickly.
+When you encounter a perceived threat, the SNS kicks in, releasing a surge of energy (think adrenaline) to help you react quickly.

 However, if your nervous system is constantly bombarded by stress or trauma, it can become dysregulated.